poplus/home-poplus/get-involved/join-a-committee/index.md

 ### Components committee

-The Components group functions as an open space for developers working on, using or considering components to share news, propose ideas, and help each other in their work.
-Its primary responsibilities are to certify software as Poplus components and to generate interest in Poplus components from developer communities.
-For more information on what makes a component, read [What is a component?](http://poplus.org/components/definition/).
+The Components group functions as an open space for developers working on, using or considering Components to share news, propose ideas, and help each other in their work.
+Its primary responsibilities are to certify software as Poplus Components and to generate interest in Poplus Components from developer communities.

+For more information on what makes a Component, read [What is a Component?](http://poplus.org/components/definition/).
 You can also **[catch up on the group's latest meetings](https://docs.google.com/document/d/16zq3lkLI05rZmO0hC5RZVErPts5065x4Gj5N_otn2As/view?pli=1&overridemobile=true#heading=h.qlwmoenuh7f3)**.

 ### Events committee